 I like to use the food processor bowl of my Nutri Ninja Complete Kitchen System with auto IQ technology.
 I love this blender and food processor.
 The auto IQ technology, means it blends or chops to a set pattern depending on what it is you are making.
 So cool and really makes certain kitchen tasks when in comes to cooking, effortless.

-This curry is also perfect if you are following an SP day, just swap out the sweet potato for butternut squash, they are both pretty similar in this curry, I have used both in the past, so can assure you, either are fine.
-To replace rice if on a SP day, you can serve with this delicious Roasted Cauliflower Rice.
+This curry is also perfect if you are on a low carb day, just swap out the sweet potato for butternut squash, they are both pretty similar in this curry, I have used both in the past, so can assure you, either are fine.
+To replace a side serving of rice , you can serve with this delicious Roasted Cauliflower Rice.
 You have probably come across various ways to cook cauliflower rice, roasting it is my absolutely favourite, as it gives it an amazing flavour.
 Even more delicious if you use a coconut spray oil.

 Looking for some more curry recipes to try?
 Check out some of these: